peteroupc/MailLib/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.ITransform transform);

-Reads bytes from a data source and converts the bytes to a text string in a given encoding.
+Reads bytes from a data source and converts the bytes from a given encoding to a text string.
 In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.DecodeString(transform)".
-If the object's class already has a DecodeString method with the same parameters, that method takes precedence over this extension method.
+If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>